 Objective - To develop and implement measurement science for predicting and validating the lifetime of polymeric components utilized in photovoltaic applications.

 To address this problem, the new technical idea of this project is to develop and transfer measurement science to industry for evaluating and validating the lifetime of polymeric components in PV systems.
-In the previous phase of this project, we have developed methods to expose, characterize, and predict the damage of PV materials and components based on the SPHERE technology and the reliability-based damage model.
+In the previous phase of this project, we developed methods to expose, characterize, and predict the damage of PV materials and components based on the SPHERE technology and the reliability-based damage model.
 Due to the interdependent multi-stress effect, complex degradation mechanisms, and a high demand on the precise and accurate control of exposure weathering for service life prediction, there is a need to enhance the exposure capability, deepen the understanding, refine the tests, validate the prediction models, and continue developing the standards for service life prediction.
-This project consists of four major thrusts: (1) to advance analytical tools capable of providing crucial data for understanding degradation mechanisms and failure modes of PV polymeric components, laminates and mini-modules, (2) to build up a state-of-the-art accelerated laboratory weathering chamber that applies multiple simultaneous environmental stresses for testing PV components, laminates, and mini-modules, (3) to develop reliability-based models for linking field and laboratory exposure results and predicting service lives of PV components under different environmental conditions, and (4) to develop and improve standards for testing, characterizing, , and predicting service life of PV polymeric components.
+This project consists of four major thrusts: (1) to advance analytical tools capable of providing crucial data for understanding degradation mechanisms and failure modes of PV polymeric components, laminates, and mini-modules, (2) to build up a state-of-the-art accelerated laboratory weathering chamber that applies multiple simultaneous environmental stresses for testing PV components, laminates, and mini-modules, (3) to develop reliability-based models for linking field and laboratory exposure results and predicting service lives of PV components under different environmental conditions, and (4) to develop and improve standards for testing, characterizing, and predicting service life of PV polymeric components.

 This project will continue to identify, measure, model, and integrate scientific knowledge of degradation and failure into the development of reliability-based accelerated test methods and service life prediction tools for polymeric components used in PV systems.
-The research plan consists of the following component tasks:
+The research plan in FY21 consists of the following component tasks: